Vasis-Eswara/SalesforceIntegrator/replit.md

-# Salesforce GPT Data Generator
+# Salesforce Data Generator

 ## Overview

-This is a Flask-based web application that enables users to connect to Salesforce organizations and generate realistic test data using AI technology.
-The application supports both OAuth 2.0 and SOAP API authentication methods for Salesforce connectivity and leverages OpenAI's GPT models to create contextually appropriate test data based on Salesforce object schemas.
+This is a Flask-based web application that enables users to connect to Salesforce organizations and generate realistic test data using intelligent automation technology.
+The application supports both OAuth 2.0 and SOAP API authentication methods for Salesforce connectivity and leverages advanced algorithms to create contextually appropriate test data based on Salesforce object schemas.

 ## System Architecture